On the Lavrentiev gap for convex, vectorial integral functionals: Proofs

 To show the corresponding inequality for the $\limsup$, we first observe that for all $\xi\in\R^{m\times d}$

 Hence, the desired inequality follows with help of estimate \eqref{est:tildeWforfatou}, Fatou's lemma and \eqref{eq:zerobc}:

-Note that here we used that also $\xi\mapsto -W(x,\xi)$ is lower semicontinuous due to the fact that $W(x,\cdot)$ is even continuous being convex and real-valued. \end{proof} Next, we prove our results on unbounded and locally bounded integrands. \begin{proof}[Proof of Theorem \ref{thm:2}] The result is contained in the statement of Lemma \ref{l.compactsupport}. \end{proof} \begin{proof}[Proof of Corollary \ref{c.locallybounded}] We can apply Lemma \ref{l.compactsupport} with $g=0$ and then repeat the construction used in the proof of Theorem \ref{thm:main}, where no additional growth assumptions were used except the integrability of $x\mapsto W(x,s\D g(x))$ for every $s>1$.
-This holds for $g\in W^{1,\infty}(\Omega)^m$ under the assumption that $W(\cdot,\xi)\in L^1_{\rm loc}(\R^d)$ for all $\xi\in\R^{m\times d}$ due to the fact that on cubes convex functions attain their maximum in one of the finitely many corners. \end{proof} We finally treat the non-convex case, where the argument is essentially taken from \cite[Chapter X, Proposition 2.10]{EkTe}.
+Note that here we used that also $\xi\mapsto -J(x,\xi)$ is lower semicontinuous due to the fact that $J(x,\cdot)$ is even continuous, being convex and finite-valued. \end{proof} Next, we prove our results on unbounded and locally bounded integrands. \begin{proof}[Proof of Theorem \ref{thm:2}] The result is contained in the statement of Lemma \ref{l.compactsupport}. \end{proof} \begin{proof}[Proof of Corollary \ref{c.locallybounded}] We can apply Lemma \ref{l.compactsupport} with $g=0$ and then repeat the construction used in the proof of Theorem \ref{thm:main}, where no additional growth assumptions were used except the integrability of $x\mapsto J(x,s\D g(x))$ for every $s\in\R$.
+This holds for $g\in W^{1,\infty}(\Omega)^m$ since \eqref{eq:stability} implies that $J(\cdot,\xi)\in L^1(\Omega)$ for all $\xi\in\R^{m\times d}$, which combined with convexity yields that $x\mapsto \sup_{|\xi|\leq R}J(x,\xi)\in L^1(\Omega)$ for all $R>0$.
+For the claimed integrability of $J(\cdot,\xi)$, note that for $\delta\ll 1$ (but fixed) we have